damianhakert/damianhakert.github.io/source/strategy/index.html.md

 ## Sequence <a name="sequence"></a>

+We want to achieve our goals in the following order:

 1. Become the most popular solution on-premises (DONE)

 2. Become the most revenue generation solution on-premises (through well executed marketing and sales)